401Midterm/401-midterm/README.md

     +--(...)
 ```

-## **MANY to MANY**
+## **MANY to MANY Relationship**

-this is a many to many data structure. the schemas in the api are related like so:
+This app uses a many-to-many related database, where each user may refer to many activities, and each activity may refer to many users:

 ```
 user:                                   activity: